 Case Study: The Community of St Mary the Virgin

-Complete I.T deliver a major systems upgrade of the Community of St Mary
+Complete I.T. delivers a major systems upgrade for the Community of St Mary

 Community of St. Mary Download

 Complete I.T. were asked to complete a full systems and network upgrade in a very challenging environment.
 The user community were technically inexperienced but had a number of ambitious IT plans to broadcast audio and video on a global scale.